 - See how to apply wicking technique to larger garden beds

 Most of the water spent on gardens seeps away after feeding the roots.
-Alternatively, you can grow your most valuable plants in wicking beds where water stays within reach of your plants.
+There is a better way to conserve water and nutrients.
+We can grow your most valuable plants in wicking beds where water stays within reach of your plants.
 The only water losses in a wicking bed are through the plants transpiration.

 Prevent plant losses

-If you are planning to go on a summer adventure you would be right to be concerned about leaving your best pots without any water.
-The summer temperatures are getting hotter and this year is especially dry.
+If you are planning to go on an adventure you would be right to be concerned about leaving your best pots without any water.
+The temperatures are getting hotter and sunlight more intense.

 For Hybrid Permaculture Design Course Participants this session can count toward your homework for one topic such as ‘water’ or ‘aquaculture’ or ‘Cultivated Ecology’ in the Permaculture Design Course.
 See here all the topics in a Permaculture Design Course.